ivan-rivera-projects/damien-cli-project/docs/USER_GUIDE.md

 5. Actions for matched emails are aggregated.
 6. If not a `--dry-run`, the actions are executed.

+**Interpreting the Summary & Performance Tips:**
+*   **`Total Emails Scanned`**: This metric in the summary represents the sum of candidate emails fetched for *each rule* based on its specific combined query (global filters + rule's own server-filterable conditions).
+If an email is a candidate for multiple rules, it will be counted towards this total for each of those rules.
+This number can be higher than the unique number of emails in your initial scope if there's overlap in rule candidacy.
+*   **`Emails Matching Any Rule`**: This is the count of *unique* email IDs that matched at least one rule after all server-side and client-side processing.
+This is a more direct measure of how many individual emails were ultimately affected or would be affected.
+*   **Performance with Broad Conditions**: Rules with conditions that cannot be efficiently filtered by Gmail's server-side search (e.g., conditions on `body_snippet` or complex regular expressions if they were supported) might cause Damien to fetch a large number of initial candidate emails, especially if your global `--query` or date range is broad.
+Damien will then perform client-side matching on these candidates.
+    *   **Recommendation**: For such rules, or when running `rules apply` on a very large mailbox or broad date range for the first time, it's highly recommended to:
+        *   Use the `--dry-run` flag first to see how many candidates are being fetched and what actions would be taken.
+        *   Utilize the `--scan-limit <NUMBER>` option to cap the total number of emails processed.
+This helps prevent excessive API calls and long run times.
+        *   Employ more specific global `--query` options or tighter date ranges (`--date-after`, `--date-before`) to narrow down the initial set of emails considered.

 **Example Usage:**

 Apply all enabled rules to emails from the last 7 days, in dry-run mode: